 If you’re looking for some outdoor activities, you’ll find plenty of choices, and here’s one of the must-do things – walk across this iconic construction.
 You can’t really say you’ve been to SF if you haven’t been paid a visit to this marvelous feat of engineering.
 Opened in 1973, the Golden Gate Bridge connects SF Bay and Marin County.
 It is 1.7 miles long, one mile wide, and has six lanes of traffic.
 It’s already a memorable experience to enjoy the jaw-dropping view of it, so imagine just how stronger the feeling is when you walk across it!

-If you’re planning on learning how car shipping works and asking for auto transport services to ship your car to the future address, you can go and drive across the bridge, too.
+If you’re planning on learning how car shipping works and asking for auto transport services to transport your car across the country to the future address, you can go and drive across the bridge, too.
 It is also a great idea to ride a bike across it.
 Even if you don’t have one or you’re not going to take it with you, don’t worry – there are plenty of places nearby where you can rent one.
 Do check the forecast before you make a plan, though, as a foggy day can spoil the experience.

 Go on Golden Gate Bridge Cruise